DevStack06/Blog-Server/README.md

 5. It will launch the server on [http://localhost:5000](http://localhost:5000) this url.
    **This localhost url is a base url you will need this while connecting your rest server with flutter app**

-#### If suppose at the same time working with Flutter , Node/Express, and MongoDB your system will be hang and wanted to host this rest server on heroku cloud(free).
-So you only need to bother about the flutter code then you can follow this step
+### If suppose at the same time working with Flutter , Node/Express, and MongoDB your system will be hang them you can host this rest server on heroku cloud(free).
+So you only need to bother about the flutter code.

 ### Remote Rest server setup